The 3 Types of Breast Milk: Definition Benefits

 Transitional Milk: Bridge Between Colostrum and Mature Milk

 Transitional milk is the second phase of breast milk, a bridge between first-produced milk and mature milk.
 After 2-3 days of birth, transitional milk replaces the colostrum.
+This change is a gradual transition, as the milk slowly evolves from colostrum to mature milk over the early postpartum period.

 During this stage, your breasts may feel fuller, firmer, and possibly a little uncomfortable due to increased milk production.
 Unlike colostrum, transitional milk contains high levels of fats and lactose, which are responsible for energy production in young ones.